 Image from zeekit.me

-And moreover, AR is already used for more precise purchase of furniture and decor.
-Online marketplace Etsy has an AR feature on its app that shows customers how paintings, photographs and other decor would look on their walls.
-IKEA Place and Amazon View in Your Room are the entire developed AR services that let customers try true-to-scale models of furniture.
+And moreover, AR is already used for more precise purchases of furniture and decor.
+Online marketplace Etsy has an AR feature on its app that shows customers how paintings, photographs, and other decor would look on their walls.
+IKEA Place and Amazon View in Your Room are the fully developed AR services that let customers try true-to-scale models of furniture.

 Image from apple.com

-AR technology is becoming more and more precise, allowing shoppers to place virtual items on the physical surfaces with millimetric precision, overlap virtual objects with real ones, recognize physical objects, and provide realistic interactions.
+AR mobile retail trends are becoming more and more precise, allowing shoppers to place virtual items on physical surfaces with millimetric precision, overlap virtual objects with real ones, recognize physical objects, and provide realistic interactions.

-Already mentioned before smart mirrors is a perfect product for implementation of such technology as AR and are a great fit for both stores and homes.
-Good example of such collaboration of a retail company and technology is the purchase of a home fitness start up Mirror by activewear brand Lululemon.
-Sounds like a smart strategy for product upselling, new advertising channel and brand community expansion.
+Already mentioned before, smart mirrors are a perfect product for implementation of such technology as AR and are a great fit for both stores and homes.
+Good example of such collaboration between a retail company and technology is the purchase of a home fitness start up Mirror by activewear brand Lululemon.

 Image from lululemon.com

-This is a trend that’s already being widely introduced by such chains as Walmart, Amazon, Tesco, Lidl, etc. First self-checkouts have been here since the early 2000’s and first successful robot trials have been happening since 2010’s.
+These retail technology trends are already being widely introduced by such chains as Walmart, Amazon, Tesco, Lidl, etc. The first self-checkouts appeared in the early 2000s, and the first successful robot trials occurred in the 2010s.
 Main tools that allow this digital transformation are RFID tags, IoT devices, machine learning, computer vision, and facial recognition.

 The example of a till-less store system powered by sensors, computer vision and deep learning, Amazon Just Walk Out was already launched in 26 stores in the US and one in the UK.
-Customers enter the store using a credit card (no need for a special app or account), products taken are detected and put in a virtual cart.
+Customers enter the store using a credit card, products taken are detected and put in a virtual cart.
 After having finished shopping, they just walk out and their credit card is automatically charged for the items in their virtual cart.